ecmwf/ecflow/docs/ug/user_manual/definition_file_format.rst

     endsuite
     # enddef

 ..
 Both _grammar and _ch-grammar are included here for cross-reference convenience.
-   While _grammar is used across the documentation to refer to the grammar section, _ch-grammar inside this document itself.
+   While _grammar is used across the documentation to refer to the grammar section, _ch-grammar is used inside this document itself.

 .. _grammar:
 .. _ch-grammar: